meenakshisl/ockam/documentation/architecture/messaging/README.md

 Format with address type, e.g `0#A`, `1#B` is used to distinguish transport addresses and local node addresses.

 More on local addresses in [Accessibility](./Accessibility.md#local-routes)

 ### Route

-A destination that message can be sent to, a Route consists of one or multiple Addresses in order.
+A destination that a message can be sent to.
+A Route consists of a set of ordered Addresses.

-A Route represents a path that message should be sent through.
+A Route represents a path that a message should be sent through.

 - A route to `worker B` is written as `->B`, if `worker A` sends messages to this route, it can be written as `A->B`
-- Routes can be combined together, combination of `A->B` and `B->C` is written as `A->B ; B->C`
+- Routes can be combined together: combination of `A->B` and `B->C` is written as `A->B ; B->C`, where
-`;` is a route combination operator
+`;` is the route combination operator
 - Routes are lists of addresses and can be written as such `[A, B, C]`
 - We can use both `->` and list notation together, e.g. `[A] ; A->C`
 - Routes without specific addresses are written with lowercase names starting with `r`, e.g `r1`, `r_onward`, `r_return`